cenpa/freqfit/README.md

 options: # a collection of global options (only one option so far)
   combine_constraints: true # whether to combine constraints into a single `NormalConstraint` to reduce computation time
+  combine_datasets: true # whether to attempt to combine datasets
 ```

 For `constraints`, there are some additional options for how to specify these constraints.
 You can provide a list of parameters, values, and uncertainties: